Rays-Orioles game postponed by rain

-BALTIMORE (AP) Tuesday's night game between the Tampa Bay Rays and Baltimore Orioles was postponed by rain.
+BALTIMORE (AP) A miserable April night at Camden Yards ended with the seemingly inevitable postponement of a game between the Tampa Bay Rays and Baltimore Orioles.

 The Orioles were seeking to match the best start in their history, 5-0 in 1970.
 They ended up settling for being the lone remaining unbeaten team in the majors.

 A makeup date was not immediately announced.
 Tampa Bay's next series in Baltimore is June 24-26.

 The weather was cold and rainy for much of the day, and the forecast for the 7:05 p.m. game time was 39 degrees with a 50 percent chance of precipitation.

 ''It's going to be cold,'' Orioles manager Buck Showalter said. ''But we play games.
 It's what we do.''

 Rays manager Kevin Cash wondered late in the afternoon whether it was worth even attempting to try to play in such conditions.

 ''Twenty mile-an-hour winds for a baseball game is not the most comforting feeling,'' Cash said. ''But both teams are playing in it.
 We'll adjust.''

 After the Orioles took batting practice, the grounds crew covered the field with a tarp.
 The rain stopped around 7 o'clock, and play was scheduled to begin at 7:40.

 But another freezing rain shower brought the tarp back on at 7:38, and not long after that the game was called.